-The Goals of CYS are to Achieve and sustain QUALITY by pursuing nationally recognized benchmarks and performance standards.
-Increase and sustain AVAILABILITY through on- and off-post childcare options.
+The Goals of CYS are to achieve and sustain QUALITY by pursuing nationally recognized benchmarks and performance standards.
+Increase and sustain AVAILABILITY through onand off-post childcare options.
 Maintain AFFORDABILITY for both Soldiers and the Army.
 Ensure ACCOUNTABILTY is achieved by requiring measurable outputs and outcomes.
 Increase RETENTION by positively influencing a Family's decision to remain in the Army.
-Influence READINESS by allowing the Soldier to better concentrate on his/her job.
-Enhance RESILIENCY by providing positive growth and development support for children of Soldiers.
+Influence READINESS by allowing the Soldier to better concentrate on his/her job and Enhance RESILIENCY by providing positive growth and development support for children of Soldiers.

-Child and Youth Program Associate (CYPA)
+Child & Youth Program Associate (CYPA)

 Our caregivers obtain specialized training in child/youth development.
 The training begins before they provide care and continues throughout their employment.
 Mandatory training includes CPR, Safety, First Aid, administering medication, age-appropriate activities, child growth and development, developmentally appropriate practices, positive guidance, healthy nutrition, and child abuse prevention.
 Many staff members have received or are working on receiving their Child Development Associate (CDA) Credentials or their Army Youth Practicum.
-In addition to training, staff receive extensive background clearances and reverification checks every five years.
+In addition to training, staff received extensive background clearances and reverification checks every 5 years.

-Teaching Strategies Gold Curriculum
+Teaching Strategies Gold-Curriculum

 Child & Youth Services uses the Teaching Strategies Gold Curriculum.
-The program's focus encourages exploration of math, science, social studies, physical fitness, language/literacy and social/emotional learning each day.
+The program's focus encourages exploration of math, science, social studies, physical fitness, language/literacy and social /emotional learning each day.

 The School-Age Care (SAC), Middle School and Teen (MS/T) programs help youth develop and grow in positive ways.
 Appropriate activities promote the social, emotional, cognitive and physical development of youth along with a partnership with 4-H and the Boys and Girls Club of America.
-The curriculum/resources from these two National programs and the Army requirement have implemented programs into five service areas: (1) Education Support and Career Exploration; (2) Character and

-Leadership Development; (3) Health, Wellness and Life Skills; (4) Sports, Fitness and Recreation; and (5) the Arts.
+The curriculum/resources from these two National programs and the Army requirement have implemented programs into four service areas: (1) Arts, Recreation and Leisure (2) Academic Support, Mentoring and Intervention (3) Life Skills, Citizenship and Leadership Opportunities, and (4) Sports, Fitness and Health.